ln-history/gossip-publisher-zmq/README.md

 }
 ```

+The library [lnhistoryclient](https://pypi.org/project/lnhistoryclient/) provides python classes, types, functions and much more for the gossip messages.

+## 💥 Error behaviour

+This plugin runs a "watchdog thread" which stops the program automatically as soon as 5 errors appeared consecutively.

 ## 🧙‍♂️ Subscribing to messages
 You can subscribe to gossip messages in any language with ZeroMQ support:

-This repository provides a simple python [example](./subscriber.py)
+This repository provides a simple python [example](./subscriber.py), to see the results of this plugin.

 ```python
 import zmq